MarianaCarlota/MarianaCarlota/README.md

 ### Hi there 👋 Welcome to my github page!

-My name is Mariana.
-I have been working in fashion 👗 for most of my career, but currently I'm transitioning into a new career path in **_web development_** 💻
+My name is Mariana and I have been working in fashion 👗 for most of my career.
+Currently I'm transitioning into a new career path in **_web development_** 💻
-I'm very curious 👀 and always looking for learning new things and very excited about the future.
+I'm very curious 👀 always looking for learning new things and very excited about the future.
 These characteristics of mine, along with my interest in aesthetic and beautiful things made me jump into a new challenge - a web development bootcamp **@ Le Wagon** where I acquired new skills and built exciting projects 🚀 Now that it's finished, I'm ready to start a new adventure in the tech world.

 During this amazing experience I had the opportunity, together with my team of incredible people to build the two following projects: